Nov 25, 2015

 While we do everything we can to notify parents and schools when paperwork is needed, it is the responsibility of the parent to make sure ACSTO received a current and complete application and/or any required Overflow/PLUS paperwork.

 Please be advised that a completed application and/or a donor's recommendation is no guarantee for a scholarship (see our Student Recommendations page).
 There are also no set scholarship amounts.
-Therefore, expect you will still have to pay some percentage of your student's tuition.
+Therefore, it is best to expect you will still have to pay some percentage of your student's tuition.